 Additionally, if the guest decides to leave during the stay, the guest will have to pay for 30 days following the date of the cancellation or up to the end date of the original reservation.

 Dealing with cancellations is a pain for hosts.
 They can leave you very little time to find a replacement guest or mean the lost revenue.
 Therefore, you need to choose your Airbnb cancellation policy carefully if you want to maximize your bookings.

 Choosing the right policy for your business will lower the risk of a dispute that requires intervention from Airbnb’s staff.
 Depending on your Airbnb management specifics you might opt for different cancellation policies.

 For new hosts, it’s generally recommended that you select the Flexible cancellation policy.
 This shows that you are willing to accommodate the needs of your guests, which can earn you more bookings.

 If you are a Superhost or have many bookings under your belt, the Moderate cancellation policy might be the best option for you.
-A Moderate cancellation policy gives a higher chance of you only attracting serious guests who are very unlikely to cancel.
+This policy gives a higher chance of you only attracting serious guests who are very unlikely to cancel.